ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/launch/index.md

     - 5B miscounted during requirements.
 I fixed them.
 ---

-This module is designed to help you explore how science affects your life each day.
+This module is designed for Venturing and Sea Scouts to explore how science affects your life each day.

 {{#requirements}}
 1. Choose A or B or C and complete ALL the requirements.